-igures in Rand 2016 2015 35.
-Contingencies Patula Balekane Joint Venture issued summons against the Municipality for payment in respect of outstanding payments due for construction work at the sewerage works in Wesselbron to the plaintiff of an capital amount off R1.1mil plus interest (+/-R2.5mil) and legal costs(+/- R300 000).
-4 000 000 2 611 331 SI Swartbooi was previously dismissed after disciplanry proceedings were instituted and the matter has been escalated to the Labour Court in Johannesburg and awaiting judgemental to be delivered.
-3 000 000 3 000 000 Manama and 30 others: Interdict for interrupting electricity and restoration of electricity supply and the case was resolved during the year. - 250 000 Theko Mogoje and 12 other: Charged for public violence, injury to property and possession and unauthorised use of fire arms, amongst others and the case was resolved during the year. - 250 000 SS Mabaso was previously employed by the Municipality and the Labour Court ordered the Municipality to pay Mr Mabaso R43 600,plus interest which amounted to R77 390.
+igures in Rand 2017 2016 6.
+Contingencies Patula Balekane Joint Venture issued summons against the Municipality for payment in respect of outstanding payments due for construction work at the sewerage works in Wesselbron to the plaintiff of an capital amount off R1.1mil plus interest (+/-R2.5mil) and legal costs( +/- R300 000).
+4 000 000 4 000 000 SI Swartbooi was previously dismissed after disciplinary proceedings were instituted and the matter has been escalated to the Labour Court in Johannesburg and awaiting judgemental to be delivered.
+3 000 000 3 000 000 SS Mabaso was previously employed by the Municipality and the Labour Court ordered the Municipality to pay Mr Mabaso R43 600,plus interest which amounted to R77 390.
 This matter was argued on 23 July 2015 in the Labour Court in Johannesburg.
 An order was granted to stay the execution of this warrant pending and a formal application to set aside the warrant entirely.
 Further cost for the main application amounts to an additional R70 000.
-147 390 77 390 Labour dispute - P.W Mafojane vs Nala bargaining counsel and the matter was referred to court for review.
-200 000 - Labour dispute - Nala vs Lekitlane matter was referred to labour court 200 000 - 7 547 390 6 188 721
+No further declarations was received from Podbielski Incorporates and therefore no current litigation in progress for a contingency to be recognised. - 147 390 Labour dispute - P.W Mafojane vs Nala bargaining counsel and the matter was referred to court for review and was settled during the year. - 200 000 Labour dispute - Nala vs Lekitlane matter was referred to labour court.
+150 000 200 000 7 150 000 7 547 390